+(a)Shares in thousands.
-(3)In April 2019, our Board authorized the repurchase of shares of our common stock with a fair market value of up to \$650 million, excluding any fees, commissions or other expenses related to such purchases.
-This Board authorization will remain in effect until shares in the amount authorized thereunder have been repurchased.

-In April 2022, subsequent to the end of the first quarter of 2022, our Board authorized the repurchase of shares of our common stock with a fair market value of up to \$750 million, excluding any fees, commissions or other expenses related to such purchases, in addition to the amount outstanding under our previous Board authorization pursuant to which purchases were made in the periods shown in the table above.
-Board authorizations remain in effect until shares in the amount authorized thereunder have been repurchased
+(a)In April 2019, our Board authorized the repurchase of shares of our common stock with a fair market value of up to \$650 million, excluding any fees, commissions or other expenses related to such purchases.
+In April 2022, our Board authorized the repurchase of shares of our common stock with a fair market value of up to \$750 million, excluding any fees, commissions or other expenses related to such purchases, in addition to the amount outstanding under our previous Board authorization.
+Board authorizations remain in effect until shares in the amount authorized thereunder have been repurchased.

+(a)Dollars in millions.